jbezza123/chatgpt3/README.md

 ## Known issues
 * Using the file upload button will only work mid conversation as the ai will getn confused and just wont reply afterwards
+* Loading previous conversations will not show in the chatbox, yet!